reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - Reporting without logcats is not allowed

 ## Credits
-- @guitardedhero
-- @JohnFawkes
-- @lazerl0rd
-- @UltraM8
+- @Michi_Nemuritor
 - @aquahol
 - @aip_x
-- All people that helped and tested my modules
+- All people for helps and supports

 ## Telegram
 - https://t.me/audioryukimods